antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 })
 ```

+On the other hand, if you are using `tsup`, it will shims ESM's `import.meta.url` for you in CJS instead.

 ## Final words

 This blog post showcased you only a few features of both tools.
 Do check their docs for more details.
 And hope you find these setups useful for building your own libraries.
-If you have any comments or suggestions, ping me on Twitter [@antfu7](https://twitter.com/antfu7)!
+If you have any comments or suggestions, ping me on Twitter [@antfu7](https://twitter.com/antfu7).
 Happy hacking!